Welcome. We’re so glad you are here.

 PSI NY Communications Chair: Laurie Clark

-Laurie has great interest in supporting women and families living with PMADs because she feels that it’s an underserved population.
+Laurie has a great interest in supporting women and families living with PMADs because she feels that it’s an underserved population.
 As a mom, Laurie knows the importance of finding your village and wants to do everything possible to support women in their motherhood journey.

 For more information or if you are interested in volunteering, please contact us using the form below and we’ll be in touch soon.